OctopusDeploy/blog/blog/2025-06/introducing-octoai/index.md

 ## How does GenAI get teams up and running quickly?

+The Octopus AI Assistant provides a number of features to help new teams get up and running quickly.

+### Using GenAI to answer questions

 The first, and perhaps most obvious, way GenAI can help is by providing the ability to ask conceptual questions about Octopus, for example:

 * What is a project?